Like many vigilante groups in New England, the Society of Mutual Aid Against Thieves came about for good reason in Worcester, Mass., in 1795.

 “Whereas, the practice of stealing has been so prevalent of late that it becomes necessary for the well disposed to unite in the most effectual measures for protecting their property against the hostile incursions of unprincipled individuals and lawless freebooters that infest our community."

-Typically, a handbill showing horseback riders pursuing a horse thief with a "Stop Thief" speech balloon and the names of the committee members advertised the existence of the vigilante group.
+Typically, a handbill showing horseback riders pursuing a horse thief with a "Stop Thief" speech balloon advertised the existence of the vigilante group.
+It included the names of the committee members as well.

 On Jan.
 10, 1803, the association assessed members another dollar because they'd spent $19.47 pursuing the thief who sold Capt.
 John Pierce's horse.